-When discussing mobile management, Jeramy Kopacko, Senior Territory Solutions Engineer at Sophos, points out that breaking down the acronyms is important.
+When discussing mobile management, breaking down the acronyms is essential.
 The big three are MDM (mobile device management), EMM (enterprise mobility management), and UEM (unified endpoint management):

-EMM expands MDM’s capabilities by also allowing for bring your own device (BYOD).
-EMM gives employees the opportunity to enroll their own devices into corporate IT resources.
+EMM expands MDM’s capabilities by allowing you to bring your own device (BYOD).
+EMM enables employees to enroll their own devices into corporate IT resources.
 EMM provides the organization with encrypted, policy-controlled, and unique containers on the employee’s device to provide specific apps, email, data, and content.
 This allows the organization to provide resources and respond if the device violates compliance policies.
-With EMM there is also an option for device control from the manufacturer; if a company purchases a specific volume of devices, the manufacturer will give the user the capability to limit the reactivation of lost or stolen devices.
+With EMM, there is also an option for device control from the manufacturer.
+If a company purchases a specific volume of devices, the manufacturer will allow the user to limit the reactivation of lost or stolen devices.

 The Benefits of Company-Owned vs. Personal Devices for Remote Work

 Businesses and organizations may need your guidance when establishing mobile device and remote work policies for their employees or team members.
-They may turn to you for advice on whether they should allow personal devices to connect to their networks.
+They may ask you whether they should allow personal devices to connect to their networks.

 Advice for Selling MDM Solutions

-Kopacko stresses that it’s important for managed services providers (MSPs) and value-added resellers (VARs) to begin the sales process by understanding the client’s digital strategy and where their data is stored and accessed.
-“Each client presents its own challenges and demands for mobile devices,” he says.
-“Certain industries, such as manufacturing or healthcare, rely on fleets of mobile devices to ensure their processes run smooth and efficient.
-An effective mobile device strategy should help these devices remain patched and managed as well as minimize downtime.”
+Managed services providers (MSPs) and value-added resellers (VARs) must begin the sales process by understanding the client’s digital strategy and where their data is stored and accessed.
+Every client brings unique challenges and demands for mobile devices.
+Some industries, such as manufacturing or healthcare, rely on fleets of mobile devices to ensure their processes run smoothly and efficiently.
+A mobile device strategy must ensure these devices remain patched and managed with minimal downtime.

-A recent Ivanti survey found that nearly 9 out of 10 (87%) respondents don’t want to work from the office full-time.
-Additionally, nearly half (45 percent) would be happy to never step foot in an office again, while 42 percent indicated they prefer a hybrid model that splits time between home and office.
+An Ivanti survey found that nearly 9 out of 10 (87%) respondents don’t want to work from the office full-time.
+Additionally, almost half (45 percent) would be happy never to step foot in an office again, while 42 percent indicated they prefer a hybrid model that splits time between home and office.

-Kopacko says there will likely be greater demand for UEM offerings.
+There will likely be ongoing high demand for UEM offerings.
 Vendors are now positioning themselves to become leaders in this emerging space that offers security, compliance, and management solutions in a single console.